 Lord O'Donnell CB, KCB, GCB

 Trustee since 2012.
-Press secretary to Prime Minister John Major from 1990 to 1994.
-UK executive director on the boards of the IMF and the World Bank from 1997 to 1998.
+Press secretary to Prime Minister John Major (1990-94).
+UK executive director on the boards of the IMF and the World Bank (1997-98).
 At the UK Treasury, appointed Managing Director of Macroeconomic Policy and International Finance in 1999, serving as Permanent Secretary from 2002 to 2005.
 Appointed to the House of Lords in 2012, having served three British prime ministers as Cabinet Secretary and Head of Civil Service from 2005 to 2011.

 Trustee since May 2006.
 Non-executive chairman of Cella Energy, chairman of the Florence Nightingale Foundation and of Home Renaissance Foundation, an emeritus governor of the London School of Economics and a director of Durham CCC.